 15. You’re starting to feel the burden of maintaining the family name traditions, and “continuing the line” suddenly seems a great deal more important than it ever has before.

-16. And finally your financial situation is good, so you no longer have to choose between bills, petrol and food, and can now afford all of them in the same week.
+16. And finally your financial situation is good, so you no longer have to choose between bills, insurance, petrol and food, and can now afford all of them in the same week.
 Well, most weeks.